thethinkman/PolicyKitManager/README.md

 Install to run anywhere:

-1. First, create a symlink in /usr/bin like this: sudo ln -s PolicyKitManager.jar /usr/bin/polkitman
+First, create a symlink in /usr/bin like this:
+          sudo ln -s PolicyKitManager.jar /usr/bin/polkitman

-2. Then, run normally from any directory sudo polkitman add [gui or nogui] [path-to-program]
+Then, run normally from any directory
+          sudo polkitman add [gui or nogui] [path-to-program]

+#Changelog

+v0.1-alpha          Currently can add programs to PolicyKit.
+Currently writes policy to
+                    /usr/share/polkit-1/actions/org.policykitmanager.policykit.policy

+Planned Features:   Will be able to list previously added policies, and remove them upon request.
+                    For security reasons, this program will not edit policies added manually or by other means.